 setting clear expectations for students and establishing school and classroom routines

 creating safe school and classroom environments for all students, including for students with disabilities; lesbian, gay, bisexual, transgender students and homeless students.

 using appropriate and positive reinforcement, even when students require discipline

 use of “think about it” sheets for students to identify, address and change their own behavior.
 Students then process the “think about it “ sheets with an adult.
 Parents are notified when students complete a “think about it” sheet.

-Instruction and supervision of internet use and annual review and adherence to the CCLCS Internet Use Policy
+instruction and supervision of internet use and annual review and adherence to the CCLCS Responsible Use Policy

-Implementation of the EPIC model at CCLCS--CCLCS students are Engaged, show Personal Responsibility, have Integrity, and are Considerate.
+implementation of the EPIC model at CCLCS--CCLCS students are Engaged, show Personal Responsibility, Integrity, and are Considerate.
 Use of this model in grading students in all classes, including seminars.

 use of the Instructional Support Intervention Team (ISIT) process to address specific academic concerns for students